eyogcxh/react-youtude-clone-app/README.md

 # YouTube-clone

 Welcome to the exciting world of "YouTube-clone"!
-This awesome project is currently rocking version 0.0.0 and is all set up as a module.
+This awesome project is all set up as a module.
 We're using Vite for making things snappy during development and TypeScript to keep everything in check.

 ## Cool Scripts Inside: